-- Then sprinkle the pasta dish with the rest of the grated reblochon cheese.
+- Then sprinkle the pasta dish with the remaining reblochon cheese.
 Season with a last dash of pepper and salt.

 - Put the dish in a preheated oven at 356°F (180°C) and bake the crozets gratin for 10 to 15 minutes until the cheese on top has melted nicely.
-Remove the hot dish from the oven and scoop the pasta bake onto deep plates.
+Then remove the hot dish from the oven and scoop the pasta bake onto deep plates.
 Serve hot.